mechanical-turk/cobalt-base/README.md

 │   package.json
 └───node_modules
 │   └───cobalt-base
+│   └───...
 └───generators
 └───templates
 ```

-Let's add some code so that cobalt can generate us the react component we want.
+Let's add some code so that cobalt can dynamically generate us the react components we want.
 - Create a file for the generator logic: `generators/component.js`
-- The filename is really important.
+- The filename **is** really important.
 It's how cobalt understands where to look.
 When you run `generate something` on the cli, cobalt will look for `generators/something.js`.
 When you run `generate dog`, cobalt will look for `generators/dog.js`.
 - Next, we need to create the templates.
-Cobalt uses `ejs` templates at the moment.
+Cobalt uses `ejs` templates.
 You don't need to have `ejs` installed.
-At the moment, we want a template for our React component, and another one for its corresponding css file.
+- At the moment, we want a template for our React component, and another one for its corresponding css file.
 There are two types of React components: stateful and stateless.
-So let's create `templates/Component/stateful_component.ejs`, `templates/Component/stateless_component.ejs` and `templates/Stylesheet/component.ejs`
+So let's actually create the following 3 templates:
+  - `templates/Component/stateful_component.ejs`
+  - `templates/Component/stateless_component.ejs`
+  - `templates/Stylesheet/component.ejs`

+Our project directory should now look like this:

 ```
 myScaffold